RezBuilds/sovereign/README.md

    ```bash copy
    dpkg --print-architecture
    ```
-2. Head over to [hear](https://sparrowwallet.com/download/) and download the installation file that matches your architecture.
-Save to Downloads folder.
+2. Head over to [Sparrow Downloads](https://sparrowwallet.com/download/) and download:
+   - sparrow_2.2.3-1_amd64.deb (for Ubuntu 24.04)
+   - sparrow-2.2.3-manifest.txt
+   - sparrow-2.2.3-manifest.txt.asc

+   Save all files to your Downloads folder.

 3. Scroll the Sparrow/Downloads page and follow the instruction under the heading ```Verifying the release``` to verify your download.
 It doesnt make sense to install software then use that software to verify itself so we will verify manually using gpg.
 Scroll down the official Sparrow download page further for the manual vefification instructions using gpg.
 4. Download and import craigraw/pgp_keys.asc
    ```bash copy